 - a social media page

-Every time someone scans your social media or clicks through to consume your blog, that’s adding to the timer before the average consumer pays a dime – a whopping seven-hour timer.
+Every time someone scans your social media or clicks through to consume your blog, that’s adding to the likelihood that they will end up becoming a client, if they’re a good fit.

 and that’s a good thing because…

 Now, the cool thing about this is you have complete control over these touch points and locations.
 That’s why consistency in your business is crucial.
 Consistently writing those weekly emails.
 Consistently writing your weekly (or even daily) blog posts or recording your weekly podcast.
 Consistently posting on your social media page.
 Consistently interacting online with your people, or networking, or wherever you are interacting with people.

 you have power over how consistent you are

 You consistently do those things, you show up, then you are offering those touch points, those hours of interaction.